Established in 2010

 Climbers on climbing Expedition

-Prepping for Summit
+Prepping for the Summit

 Chances of Fatality

-Accommodation during the Expedition
+Accommodation During the Expedition

 The tea houses also have fully functional kitchens that prepare fresh meals.
-The dining areas are equipped with tables, chairs, and a central Bukhari to keep you warm and cozy.
+The dining areas are equipped with tables, chairs, and a central Bukhari (stove) to keep you warm and cozy.
 The hospitality of the Nepali people enhances the entire trekking experience, making it unforgettable.
 At the Base Camp and High Camp of the Peak, we will be staying in a camping set up.
 With sleeping tents, toilet tents and the dining and kitchen tent, we set up camp for our stay before hitting the summit.

 Meals Served

-Tea houses along the trekking route provide a variety of meals, including dal bhat (a traditional Nepali dish), noodles, soups, and even international dishes like pizza and burgers.
+Tea houses along the trekking route provide a variety of meals, including dal bhat tarkari(a traditional Nepali dish), noodles, soups, and even international dishes like pizza and burgers.
 These meals are designed to provide the energy needed for the day’s trekking.
-At Mera Peak Base Camp and High Camp, there are no tea houses.
-Trekkers camp at the Base and High camp and sleep in tents.
-The kitchen and dining tents are also set up, and fresh meals are cooked for trekkers at the respective camping site.

 Climbing with Adventure Pulse